swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 Package maintainers would be encouraged to adequately document their packages, and to provide their documentation in a standardized manner.
-In addition, a package index could, as part of the submission process, served generated documentation alongside the package.
+In addition, a package index could, as part of the submission process, serve generated documentation alongside the package.

 ### Cross-Platform Packages